-After a little research, I discovered why dry brushing is such a popular addition to a daily beauty routine.
+If you’re looking to add a new detox technique to your daily beauty routine, one of the best options is dry brushing, which helps detox from the outside, in.
 Your skin is your body’s largest organ, and also your body’s ultimate defense between you and the environment.
 It’s also often referred to as the body’s “third kidney” because of the important role it plays in helping your body eliminate toxins.
 And just look at this list of benefits:

 - Helps shed dead skin cells to improve skin texture